IBM/ddc-cloud-native-security-labs/workshop/lab-01/MONGODB.md

     > Note: It may take a few minutes until the deployment is completed and pod turns to `Running` state.

-    ```
+    ```bash
     $ kubectl get svc mongodb
     NAME      TYPE           CLUSTER-IP      EXTERNAL-IP     PORT(S)           AGE
     mongodb   LoadBalancer   172.21.97.193   169.48.67.164   27017:30001/TCP   39s
     ```

-9.  try to connect to MongoDB using the EXTERNAL IP and NodePort of your `mongodb` service, retrieved in the previous step:
+1. try to connect to MongoDB using the EXTERNAL IP and NodePort of your `mongodb` service, retrieved in the previous step:

-    ```
+    ```bash
     $ curl http://169.48.67.164:30001
     It looks like you are trying to access MongoDB over HTTP on the native driver port.
     ```

-10. The reply `It looks like you are trying to access MongoDB over HTTP on the native driver port.` means that you hit the MongoDB service, which in its turn does not allow `http` access.
+1. The reply `It looks like you are trying to access MongoDB over HTTP on the native driver port.` means that you hit the MongoDB service, which in its turn does not allow `http` access.

 Go back to the [Lab](README.md) and continue with the next step to deploy the HelloWorld application.